alphagov/smart-answers/doc/smart-answers/erb-templates/question-templates.md

 ## Specifying options

-This is done using custom syntax, not with the `content_for` block.
+This is done using custom syntax, not with the `render_content_for` block.

 ### `options(hash)`